 Like many people who are looking for alternatives to cable TV, we decided to go with Netflix.
 Now that we travel full-time, we often cancel and restart our subscription depending on whether or not we’ll have reliable internet.

 Also because we travel full-time, we have met many, many people over the years who go to great lengths to keep their cable/satellite channels.
 Luckily, in today’s world, there are so many great alternatives to cable TV.

-There are options for people who love sports, people who want lots of movies, people who want to watch current seasons of shows, and more.
+There are options for people who love sports, people who want lots of movies, people who want to watch current seasons of shows, those who prefer premium channels, and more.

 We cut the cord and got rid of cable, and we haven’t missed it one bit.
 Seriously, we haven’t even thought about it!